 Audit 100 percent of spend prior to payment

-Extract and understand key information like dates, amounts, and spend categories from unstructured documents such as contracts, invoices, and receipts.
-These data points can serve as powerful clues in understanding whether payments are legitimate, expected, and warranted or inflated or otherwise risky.
+AI extracts and understands key information like dates, amounts, and spend categories within unstructured documents, such as invoices and receipts.
+These data points can serve as powerful clues in understanding whether payments are legitimate and expected, not inflated or otherwise risky.

 Enrich with intelligence

-Enrich all of the information surrounding a spend transaction with intelligence from business systems and external sources.
-AI gives you the visibility you need to validate spend and look up people and entities in regulatory sources prior to payment.
+The power of AI is its ability to enrich all of the information surrounding a transaction with intelligence about people and entities, gathered from business systems and external regulatory sources.
+AI gives you the visibility you need to validate your spend prior to payment.

 Assess and refine risk

-Automate workflows, remove extraneous steps, and arm reviewers and compliance professionals with the information they need to understand whether a spend transaction complies with regulation or not.
-Streamlining your review process lets you review all spend in real time, at scale.
+Automate workflows, simplify steps, and empower reviewers and auditors to confirm whether a spend transaction complies with regulations.
+Streamlining the process lets you review all spend in real time, at scale.